Alluxio/alluxio/docs/en/contributor/Code-Conventions.md

 * Table of Contents
 {:toc}

+First off, we thank you for your interest in the Alluxio open source project!
+We greatly appreciate any contribution; whether new features or bug fixes.

-> If you are the first time contributor to the Alluxio open source project, we strongly encourage
+> If you are a first time contributor to the Alluxio open source project, we strongly encourage
-> you to follow the step-by-step example in the [Contributing to Alluxio Tutorial](Contributing-Getting-Started.html)
+> you to follow the step-by-step instructions within the
-> and finish a new contributor task before making more advanced changes to Alluxio.
+> [Contribution Guide](Contributing-Getting-Started.html) and finish a new contributor task before

-Thank you for your interest in Alluxio!
-We greatly appreciate any new features or fixes.
+> making more advanced changes to Alluxio.

 ## Submitting Code